California inflation relief payments: Final batch of dates announced - NewsBreak

 (NEXSTAR) – Still haven’t received your California inflation relief check ?
 The Franchise Tax Board, the agency responsible for disbursing state tax refunds, has finally released its full payment schedule.

 Over the past few months, the FTB has slowly been releasing more and more information about when it plans to issue the Middle Class Tax Refund direct deposits and debit cards.
-The state has been working its way through the roughly 18 million payments, which range from $200 to $1,050 , in order of payment type and last name.Greater Bakersfield Chamber of Commerce kicks off shopping campaign
+The state has been working its way through the roughly 18 million payments, which range from $200 to $1,050 , in order of payment type and last name.‘Where’s my California inflation relief?’ and other questions answered

 To see when you will receive your inflation relief payment, you first need to determine how you’ll be receiving it .
 Once you’ve done that, look for the row relevant to you on the charts below.